PC Gold Optimizer and system repair removal instructions

 |Malware Removal (Windows)||

-To sum up, most of the times programs like PC Gold Optimizer and system repair are advertised as tools that supposed to clean computers, fix errors, remove malware and/or be useful in some other ways/have some other features.
-However, not all of the programs that are categorized as PUAs function as they supposed to.
-Therefore, it is advised to trust only truly legitimate programs.
-More examples of PUAs are ID SafeXpress, Registry Cleaner, CleanMyPC.
+Programs such as PC Gold Optimizer and system repair are advertised as tools that supposedly clean computers, fix errors, remove malware and are useful in other ways with various features, however, few PUAs function as promised.
+Therefore, trust only legitimate, official programs.
+More examples of PUAs are ID SafeXpress, Registry Cleaner, and CleanMyPC.

 How did potentially unwanted applications install on my computer?